csiro-wsn/tutedocs/Connectivity/CN.3-Serial_Console.md

 ### **2.2 Enable USB Drivers [prj.conf]**

-To enable the existing USB drivers, a few config options need to added to our project.
+To enable the existing USB drivers, a few config options need to be added to our project.
 A detailed guide for the USB API is found [1], which you may need to refer to for additional information.

 Start by editing the **prj.conf** file.
 Append the following config options.
+These options can be found here [4], for diffrent subsystems.
 ```
 CONFIG_GPIO=y